phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 If there are memory problems by uploading (several, large) files to Fuseki, it is worth to use offline loading up the data.
 This means shutting down Fuseki (since only one process can use the TDB at the same time) and

-* using the tdbloader command line utilities to create the TDB and load the RDF data.
+#### Using the tdbloader command line utilities in Fuseki's folder to create the TDB and load the RDF data.

+**$java -cp ./fuseki-server.jar tdb.tdbloader --tdb=jena-text-config.ttl --graph=http://vocab.getty.edu/aat/ ./vocabularies/ontology.rdf
+**

+where
-(to be completed)
+  * jena-text-config.ttl is a configuration file (to be described)
+  *  --graph=http://vocab.getty.edu/aat/ is the named graph according to the skosmos:sparqlGraph parameter in vocabularies.ttl

-* then you will still need to generate the text index as a separate step.
+#### then you will still need to generate the text index as a separate step.
 A short tutorial of this is included in the jena-text documentation

 https://jena.apache.org/documentation/query/text-query.html#building-a-text-index

 ## Checking data in Fuseki server